praneel203456/Dmart-bill-genrator/README.md

 Units Consumed: The amount of electricity used by a customer, measured in kilowatt-hours (kWh).
-Customer Types: Categories of customers (Domestic or Commercial) that are charged at different tariff rates.
+Customer Types: Categories of customers (Premium or Standard) that are charged at different tariff rates.
 Tariff Structure: The pricing model used to determine the cost per unit, which can be flat or slab-based.
 Bill Calculation: The method of determining the total bill by multiplying units consumed by the applicable tariff.
 Importance of Accurate Billing: Ensures fairness in charges and reduces disputes between consumers and utility providers.